Curriculum Provision

 There are also termly concerts for the children to demonstrate their learning to an audience and parents are warmly invited.
 Children from Year 1 upwards can buy into peripatetic guitar/ukelele/keyboard lessons.
 Please make enquiries at the office or using the link below.

-RE: At St Anne’s we follow the agreed syllabus from Manchester Diocese through school.
-This includes non-Christian faiths as well as a focus on Christianity.
-Click here for the RE long term plan.
-Each lessons begins with a SASA (Spirituality At St Anne’s) activity linked to our whole school Christian values, then the main RE teaching and lessons finish with a big questions for the children to ponder and discuss.
-We encourage our children to explore, question, challenge injustice and be courageous advocates for change when something is not fair.
+RE: At St Anne’s we follow the agreed syllabus from Manchester Diocese 2023 through school.
+This includes 50% teaching of non-Christian faiths as well as a 50% focus on Christianity.
+Each lessons begins with a SASA (Spirituality At St Anne’s) activity linked to our whole school Christian values, then the main RE teaching and lessons finish with a big question for the children to ponder and discuss.
+We encourage our children to explore, question, challenge injustice and be courageous advocates for change.

 Our RE policy can be read below.